Inspiration to Design Your Own English Cottage Garden

 As my husband and I took on this exciting new project, we couldn’t help but look back and reminisce about our two previous gardens we’ve tended over the past 13 years.
-Each one had its charm and character, and each one taught us many lessons that helped grow our knowledge and experience, preparing us for this next challenge.
+Each one had its charm and character, and taught us many lessons, growing our knowledge and experience, preparing us for this cottage-style garden.

-My vision for this garden was clear from the very beginning:
+Vision for this garden was clear from the beginning:

 I wanted it to be perfect in its imperfections, cozy yet vibrant, and filled with personality.
-I yearned for a space that would not only provide us with an abundance of fresh produce for canning but also serve as a sanctuary where we could unwind and reconnect.
+Informal gardens that have straight lines give structure while still keeping their personality with other added touches to soften and add a bit of quirk, letting the garden take on an informal design.
+I desired a space that would not only provide us with an abundance of fresh produce for canning but also serve as a sanctuary where we could unwind and reconnect.

 We were determined to achieve all of this while staying within a budget, proving that a dream garden doesn’t have to break the bank.